null-hax/valaxy/docs/game-audio.md

 ## Background Music

 The background music is a spooky church organ melody that creates an eerie, vampire-themed atmosphere.
-It's implemented using a `Tone.Part` that triggers notes on a `Tone.PolySynth` with FM synthesis to create an authentic church organ sound.
+It features a multi-layered approach with two distinct instruments working together to create a rich, immersive soundscape.

+### Multi-Instrument Approach

+The background music uses two complementary instruments:

+1. **Main Church Organ**: A deep, resonant bass and mid-range instrument that provides the harmonic foundation
+2. **Upper Register Countermelody**: A brighter, more ethereal instrument that adds melodic interest in the higher registers

 ### Church Organ Sound Design

-The church organ sound is created using:
+The main church organ sound is created using:

 1. **FM Synthesis**: Using `Tone.FMSynth` with carefully tuned harmonicity and modulation parameters
 2. **Reverb**: Adding spaciousness and depth to simulate a cathedral environment